umn-asr/astra_schedule_custom_theme/README.md

   Prod		- https://astra-prd.oit.umn.edu/AstraProd

 Deployment:
-  Hand copy necessary files at this time to the proper server.
-OCM has requested that we leave the ENT instance as vanilla so that there is a striking difference between ENT and PRD.
+  Hand copy all files in the repository except the README.md file.
+Connect to the file share for the instance your wish to deploy to and navigate to the following directory structure:
+Share
+	Program Files (x86)/
+		Ad Astra/
+			[current version number]/ (example: 7.5.7.199/)
+				Instances/
+					[Astra instance]/ (example AstraDev/, AstraEnt/ or AstraPrd/) /Schedule

+Copy all files in the repository to the schedule folder.
+Refresh the instance to ensure the server is now branded appropriately.

 Access:
   Chris Dinger and Eric Eklund have admin access to the Astra Schedule servers.
 Bob Quinney is the technical contact in OCM.
+I will request that the ASR Web team AD group be added as admin to the box (05-16-2013).

+Additional Information on Theming Astra:

 Default Astra Schedule Theme Files